Skip to content

 PyTorch is an open source deep learning framework that provides a flexible platform for building and deploying machine learning models.
 This service allows you to deploy and run PyTorch models for various inference tasks, such as image classification, object detection, or natural language processing.

-Infernet Configuraton
+Infernet Configuration

 The service can be configured as part of the overall Infernet configuration in config.json.